-Depending on the particular college's emphasis, some dental assisting programs may focus more on patient care than others.
-Whether the focus is on clinical care of dental patients or administrative skills, most programs will generally have classes similar to the following.
+Depending on the college's emphasis, some dental assisting programs may focus more on patient care than others.
+For students looking to go into dental office management, programs and courses that focus on administration and customer service are recommended.
+Higher level courses on specific topics like dental billing and insurance can also be good to set you apart from other graduates looking for entry-level work.
+Whether the focus is on clinical care of dental patients or administrative skills, most programs will generally cover course topics like:

 - Dental insurance and procedures